 manages the Shipbuilding and Ship Repair Project Management LinkedIn group.

 KPIs are a measure of achievement and are essential to keep track of projects in a ship repair yard.
-As I have mentioned in my book Shipyard Project Management and some other articles, ship repair projects are managed on a VUCA environment (Volatility, Uncertainty, Complexity and Ambiguity) and a follow up strategy becomes a must.
+As I have mentioned in my Shipyard Project Management book and some other articles, ship repair projects are managed in a VUCA environment (Volatility, Uncertainty, Complexity and Ambiguity) and a follow-up strategy becomes a must.
 This time I’ve designed a dashboard that can be used by shipyard project managers and the shipyard management team to measure how effective the projects are performing on a weekly basis.
-Let’s see how this dashboard works:
+Let’s see how this dashboard works.

-In the left section of the dashboard you can find the name of the project (vessel) and relevant information such as ETA, docking date, undocking date, departure and percentage of progress, that are needed to keep an eye on the key milestones.
-On the right section we can find the KPIs per project based on a traffic light report, such as:
+In the left section of the dashboard, you can find the name of the project (vessel) and relevant information such as ETA, docking date, undocking date, departure and percentage of progress, that are needed to keep an eye on the key milestones.
+In the right section, we can find the KPIs per project based on a traffic light report, such as:

-• TIME: this KPI identifies whether the project is behind, ahead or on schedule.
-It can be calculated using time control methodologies like Earned Schedule, Earned Value Management together with MS Project.
+- TIME: this KPI identifies whether the project is behind, ahead or on schedule.
+It can be calculated using time control methodologies like Earned Schedule and Earned Value Management together with MS Project.

-• CM: this refers to the project Contribution Margin, which indicates if the projects is generating the monetary contribution expected by management.
+- CM: this refers to the project Contribution Margin, which indicates if the project is generating the monetary contribution expected by management.
 It can be calculated using Earned Value Management methodology together with forecasting.

-• HSE: this KPIs refers to how the project is performing about health, safety and environment.
+- HSE: this KPI refers to how the project is performing regarding health, safety and environment.
 It can be calculated based on the accidents, incidents and unsafe situations presented during the project.

-• INCOME PER DAY: this is one of the most important KPI for management, because it tells if the project is producing enough income per day as estimated by the yard.
-Please see the project GEMINI S on the dashboard above, most of the KPIs are green but that doesn’t mean that this project is bringing the needed money to home, so decisions need to be taken asap.
+- INCOME PER DAY: this is one of the most important KPIs for management because it tells you if the project is producing enough income per day as estimated by the yard.
+Please see the project GEMINI S on the dashboard above, most of the KPIs are green but that doesn’t mean that this project is bringing the needed money home, so decisions need to be taken asap.